nojronatron/nojronatron.github.io/continuing-education/nojronablog-2024.md

 ### DotNET Aspire Day 2024

 Microsoft Reactor is hosting an online ".NET Aspire Developers Day" where multiple speakers will discuss and demonstrate .NET Aspire use cases and implementation details.
 See [DotNET Aspire](./dotnet-aspire-learnings.html) for notes.

+### Bigfoot 2024

+The event was fun an exciting, but multiple twists made for a very different experience this year.
+The BF-BMX tool came in handy at my location, especially with the BFBMX.Reports tool that I had started developing in July:

+- The Desktop and API service ran without a hitch for about 30 hours.
+- Desktop was not able to catch all BibRecord issues, specifically: Incorrect number of fields in an entry (unexpected), and only bib numbers as a flat columnar list (expected).
+- Several of the Reports pages were very helpful: Aid Station, All Bibs, Statistics (with a hitch).
+There is plenty of room for improvement, which will be considered and worked on during this coming Winter and Spring.
+For example, there are situations where runners "downgrade" from one race length to a shorter one, but the organizers do not re-bib the runner, so the Report Server counts their statistics for each race improperly.
+While this is a minor issue, it is confusing when it comes to reconciling Aid Station reports to allow/enable close-down.

+In the near future, a meeting will be scheduled to discuss BF-BMX performance, usability, and planning for v2.
+This will probably wait until October, given how busy September is shaping up to be.

+### VSCode Extension: Table of Contents

+In July I put some effort into implementing a bugfix and new feature, and completed a preview version publication.
+Unfortunately, it is not ready for full release yet.
+I have a work item in my backlog that will be promoted forward to fix and increment the pre-release version, and implement another new feature for a next minor version Preview and release.

+Internally I have a goal to get the extension into a capable, reliable state before the end of 2024.
+I use the tool almost every day that I code, so having a stable, helpful tool that I built myself is really rewarding!

 ## Week 28